This post was updated on June 27, 2022.

-Here’s how then-Fed Chair Ben Bernanke explained the importance of anchoring inflation expectations in a 2007 speech: “[T]the extent to which [inflation expectations] are anchored can change, depending on economic developments and (most important) the current and past conduct of monetary policy.
+Here’s how former Fed Chair Ben Bernanke explained what central bankers call “anchoring,” in an address given in 2022: “[T]the extent to which [inflation expectations] are anchored can change, depending on economic developments and (most important) the current and past conduct of monetary policy.
 In this context, I use the term ‘anchored’ to mean relatively insensitive to incoming data.
 So, for example, if the public experiences a spell of inflation higher than their long-run expectation, but their long-run expectation of inflation changes little as a result, then inflation expectations are well anchored.
 If, on the other hand, the public reacts to a short period of higher-than-expected inflation by marking up their long-run expectation considerably, then expectations are poorly anchored.”

 How are inflation expectations measured?

-The Survey of Professional Forecasters (SPF) surveys professional economic forecasters on their outlook for two major government measures of inflation, the consumer price index (CPI) and the personal consumption expenditures (PCE) price index (which is the Federal Reserve’s preferred measure).
+The Survey of Professional Forecasters (SPF) asks professional economic forecasters about their outlook for two major government measures of inflation, the consumer price index (CPI) and the personal consumption expenditures (PCE) price index (which is the Federal Reserve’s preferred measure).

 One widely used gauge of market-based inflation expectations is known as the 10-year breakeven inflation rate.
 The breakeven rate is calculated by comparing 10-year nominal Treasury yields with yields on 10-year Treasury Inflation Protection Securities (TIPS), whose yield is tied to changes in the CPI.
 The difference between the two approximates the market’s inflation expectations because it shows the inflation rate at which investors would earn the same real return on the two types of securities.
 If investors expect higher inflation, they will buy 10-year TIPS instead of nominal Treasuries, driving down yields on TIPS and driving up the breakeven rate.
-A similar measure, also derived from Treasury spreads, is the 5-Year, 5-Year Forward Inflation Expectation Rate.
-This is an estimate of inflation expectations for the five year period that begins five years from the present.
+A similar measure, also derived from Treasury spreads, is an estimate of inflation expectations for the five years that begin five years from the present, known as the 5-Year, 5-Year Forward Inflation Expectation Rate.
 Like the breakeven rate, it is calculated by comparing TIPS yields with nominal Treasury yields.
 These market-based indicators are, however, imperfect measures of inflation expectations, as they combine true expectations for inflation with a risk premium—compensation that investors require to hold securities with value that is susceptible to the uncertainty of future inflation.

 How can the Fed influence inflation expectations?

-The easiest way is to use its monetary policy tools – particularly short-term interest rates – to achieve and maintain inflation around 2 percent.
-However, the Fed can also influence expectations with its words, particularly by elaborating on the likely future course of monetary policy.
+One way is to use its monetary policy tools – particularly short-term interest rates – to achieve and maintain inflation around 2 percent.
+However, the Fed can also influence expectations with its communications, particularly by elaborating on the likely future course of monetary policy.
 This strategy is known as forward guidance, and it has over time become an important tool in the Fed’s toolbox.

 In August 2020, after years of inflation running below the 2 percent target, the Fed modified its monetary policy framework to influence both actual inflation and inflation expectations.
-The decision left its 2 percent inflation target but now says that it intends to offset periods of below-2 percent inflation with periods of above-2 percent inflation, an approach it is calling Average Inflation Targeting (AIT).
+The decision left its 2 percent inflation target intact.
+However, the new framework stipulated that periods of below-2 percent inflation would be offset with periods of above-2 percent inflation, an approach it is calling Flexible Average Inflation Targeting (FAIT).
 In its old framework, if inflation fell below the 2 percent target, the Fed pledged to try to get it back to target without compensating for the period of inflation shortfall.
 The change makes explicit that, following a period in which inflation has fallen short of target for a time, the Fed will accept and even encourage periods of above-2 percent inflation going forward, discouraging a decline in inflation expectations.
 However, if inflation overshoots the 2 percent target, the Fed will not seek future undershoots of the target.
 In other words, the Fed will not encourage inflation below 2 percent to offset this current bout of inflation.

 Why does the Fed worry about inflation expectations falling too low?